Jon Fitzmaurice OBE

 A confident, bright, and experienced Finance Manager, she has vast experience and knowledge gained through working within the charity sector.
 She has a strong commitment to excellence in service delivery and a powerful drive to achieve targets.

 Tom is the Chief Executive of Horsham District Council in West Sussex, a position he has held since 2005.
 His Council is active in tackling empty homes and has succeeded in bringing many back into use.
 He has a professional background as a Chartered Town Planner and has worked for Councils in Wales, London, Surrey and West Sussex.
 As Director of Community Services at Reigate in the late 1990s he was responsible for the Council’s housing services and during that time led a successful large scale voluntary stock transfer.
 He was also one of the founding board members of Saxon Weald – a stock transfer Housing Association based in Horsham.
-Tom joined the board of Empty Homes in June 2017.
+Tom joined the Board of Empty Homes in June 2017 and was appointed Chair in September 2017.

 Empty Homes 2015 ©